YU000jp/logseq-plugin-bullet-point-custom-icon/readme.md

 1. Uses "Flow Nord" theme, overlaps with text https://github.com/YU000jp/logseq-plugin-bullet-point-custom-icon/discussions/3

-1. This plugin relies on Logseq's DOM structure.If the DOM structure changes due to a Logseq version update, styles may not be applied.
+1. This plugin relies on Logseq's DOM (Document Object Model) structure.
+If the DOM structure changes due to a Logseq version update, styles may not be applied.
 We will adjust the CSS to deal with it.
 If you notice something, please raise an issue.

 ## Prior art & Credit